Ask AI

 Nonpharmacologic interventions

-Oral zinc supplements: as per IDSA 2017 guidelines, Initiate oral zinc supplementation to reduce the duration of diarrhea in pediatric patients aged 6 months to 5 years residing in countries with a high prevalence of zinc deficiency or having signs of malnutrition.
+Oral zinc supplements: as per IDSA 2017 guidelines, initiate oral zinc supplementation to reduce the duration of diarrhea in pediatric patients aged 6 months to 5 years residing in countries with a high prevalence of zinc deficiency or having signs of malnutrition.

 B